Silk Fabric Care and Sewing FAQ

-Find answers to common questions about silk fabric at JB Silks — including care and washing, sewing tips, durability, storage, and how different silk types compare.
+Find answers to common questions about silk fabric at JB Silks, including care and washing, sewing tips, durability, storage, and how different silk types compare.
 For washing instructions, visit the How to Wash Silk guide.

 Can silk be washed?

-Whether silk can be washed depends on several factors, including the weave, type, and color of the fabric.
-Successful washing of silk garments is influenced by the fabric's construction, whether the threads were dyed before weaving, the garment's color, and the desired texture after washing and drying.
+Many silk fabrics can be washed, but the method depends on the weave, type, and color of the fabric.
+Successful washing is influenced by the fabric's construction, whether the threads were dyed before weaving, the garment's color, and the desired texture after washing and drying.
+JB Silks provides detailed guidance on the How to Wash Silk page, including which silk fabrics are suitable for hand washing, machine washing and drying, and which are best entrusted to professional dry cleaners.
+JB Silks also offers an extensive range of Sueded Silk fabrics that are pre-shrunk and designed for machine wash and dry, eliminating the need for prewashing and simplifying regular cleaning.

 Does silk need to be dry cleaned?